no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 - The core violation is demonstrated when the non-null-terminated `string_buffer` is passed to `bpf_printk` with the `%s` format specifier. `bpf_printk` will attempt to read bytes from `test_memory_layout.string_buffer` until it encounters a null byte.
 In this controlled scenario, it would eventually read into the `filler_data` and potentially beyond until a zero byte is found.

 **Verifier**: Passed (Under controlled memory layout).

+**Exploitable**: Not really in practice.
+It depends on what type of information is disclosed in the controlled memory layout.

+#### Example 2

+**Implementation Details**
+- A small character array (e.g., char bad_str[3] = {'a', 'b', 'c'}) is allocated on the stack inside `syncookie_handle_syn`.
+- The array is deliberately not null-terminated.
+- When `bpf_printk` of the array is called, the `%s` specifier causes `bpf_printk` to read memory sequentially until it encounters a `\0` byte.
+- Since no terminator exists in the array, bpf_printk should keep reading into adjacent stack memory until a zero byte happens to be found.

+**Verifier**: Passed.

+**Exploitable**: Not really in practice.
+At worst, you might accidentally log adjacent stack contents, which is a form of information disclosure but is limited to what the eBPF program itself already has access to.
+The Verifier prevents the program to read adjacent memory content as it always zero initialize each stack frame.

 *Signed-by: Francesco Rollo*